salmamuzam/pizzaSurvey/README.md

-# pizzaSurvey
+# Pizza Preference Survey

-The Pizza Survey serves as a market research tool for pizza restaurants, allowing users to provide feedback on their preferred pizza crust, toppings, sauce, and personal information.
-The project aims to gather insights into consumer preferences and enhance the restaurant's menu offerings to better cater to its customers' tastes.
+## Description
+This project is part of the FreeCodeCamp certification project and is designed to collect data on pizza preferences for a pizza restaurant.
+Users can select their preferred crust, toppings, sauce, and provide personal information such as name, email, and phone number.

+## Features
+- Radio buttons for selecting pizza crust.
+- Checkboxes for choosing pizza toppings.
+- Input fields for personal information (name, email, phone number).
+- Dropdown list for selecting pizza sauce.
+- Reset button to clear form fields.
+- Submit button to send form data.

+## Technologies Used
+- HTML
+- CSS